 Define the Goal of Your Last-Week Kitchen

-When you are using portable storage during moving, this mindset becomes even more important.
-With the bulk of your kitchen items already stored away, the goal is to rely on a small, dependable setup that lets you eat, clean, and shut things down quickly when the time comes.
+When you are using portable storage during a move, this approach becomes even more effective.
+With most items already stored away, you rely on a small, dependable setup that supports your basic needs without creating extra work.

 What to Pack Early (And Not Look Back)